legacysurvey/obiwan/PRODUCTION_RUN.md

 cp qdo_job.sh qdo_job_9deg.sh
 cp slurm_job.sh slurm_job_9deg.sh
 ```
-and the following fields in both job files need to be updated
+and the following fields in both job files need to be updated (`do_skipids` only needs to be updated for slurm_job.sh, its auotmatic for qdo_job.sh)
 ```sh
 export name_for_run=elg_9deg2_ra175
 export randoms_db=elg_9deg2_ra175